khushnam-chauhan/brunel/README.md

 # Vite+react
-## important - it's not mobile responsive so use desktop view
+## important - it's not mobile responsive so use desktop view / laptop
 ### brunel
 you can visit here - https://brunel-one.vercel.app/  for the demo
 ### Dependencies-